How AI Is Powering Smarter NPCs in 2D Games

 Artificial Intelligence has transcended its role as a backend tool for data analysis and recommendation engines.
 In the world of game development, AI is revolutionizing how non-player characters behave, respond, and evolve.
 These smarter NPCs are transforming static environments into living worlds, delivering deeply immersive experiences even within the pixelated realms of 2D games.

-This article explores how AI in game development is empowering 2D developers to craft smarter non-player characters (NPCs), the core techniques used, benefits delivered, real-world examples, and what the future holds.
+This article explores how a game development company leveraging AI in game development is empowering 2D developers to craft smarter non-player characters (NPCs), the core techniques used, benefits delivered, real-world examples, and what the future holds.
 Whether you're a game designer, indie developer, or curious gamer, this deep dive will illuminate the exciting convergence of AI and 2D gaming.

 Non-player characters, or NPCs, are game entities not controlled by the player.
 They can be allies, enemies, shopkeepers, quest-givers, or simply part of the environment.
 While they might not always be in the spotlight, NPCs serve crucial functions: